-2.4 Challenges facing leadership in water technology innovations
+2.6 Challenges facing leadership in water technology innovations

-One should imagine a holistic and integrated approach to water quality and water quantity management, which maximises ecosystem restoration.
-It is difficult to envision sustainable solutions to the country's water challenges without technological innovations, such as the distinct opportunities identified above.
+One should imagine a holistic and integrated approach to water quality and water quantity management, which maximizes ecosystem restoration.
+It is difficult to envision sustainable solutions to our water challenges without technological innovations, such as the distinct opportunities identified above.
 While these water resource challenges and market opportunities are framed as individual pursuits, ideally, many of these can be achieved in an integrated manner.
 So, for example, in the case of a traditional municipal wastewater treatment facility, one should imagine a utility that generates energy; captures nutrients for resource recovery; sells their water for reuse; generates half the volume of bio solids; emits substantially less greenhouse gases; uses green and natural infrastructure to manage storm water, mitigate climate impact and provide aesthetic cityscape benefits; and contribute to a comprehensive watershed monitoring program in partnership with a diverse set of partners.
-Just imagine if the country puts all the pieces together.
+Just imagine if we put all of the pieces together.